BloomyKattupalli/AmazonClone/README.md

 Unzip the file and open the folder with vscode.

-install "live server" extension in vscode and go live to see the webpage
+Install "live server" extension in vscode and go live to see the webpage :)